Imoan Claiborne: Tampa Bay Buccaneers

 Claiborne was signed to the Tampa Bay Buccaneers practice squad on September 7, 2015.

 Ottawa Redblacks

 On February 29, 2016, Claiborne signed with the Ottawa Redblacks of the Canadian Football League.
 On October 10, 2016, the Redblacks placed Claiborne on their practice squad.
+He dressed in six games for the Redblacks in 2016.
+He dressed in six games, all starts, in 2017.